 Students frequently ask “where to do I start?”

-We have 39 classes per week and 9 different types of classes with 19 different instructors.
+We have 40 classes per week and 10 different styles or types of classes with 19 different instructors.
 So its easy for a beginner not to be sure where they should start.
-However, there are several classes we recommend.
-Choosing a class depends upon what type of physical condition you are in and what you would like to receive from your class in a way that benefits you the most as a student.
+However, there are several classes we recommend for beginning students.
+Choosing a class depends upon what type of physical condition you are in and what you would like to receive from your class in a way that benefits you the most.

 For Absolute Beginners we recommend starting with Gentle.
 There is a Gentle class almost every day of the week at a different time.
 This class begins teaching you fundamental alignment and basic cues from the instructors.